LeanKit-Labs/wascally/README.md

 	},
 	content: { "type": "Buffer", "data": [ ... ] }, // raw buffer of message body
 	body: , // this could be an object, string, etc - whatever was published
+	        // if the queue was configured with the noParse option, it will be a string
 	type: "" // this also contains the type of the message published }
 ```